01fe23bcs032/Drishti_Portfolio/README.md

 ## COURSE LEARNING REFLECTIONS
 ---
  ### 1. Iteration, Recursion, and Backtracking
-In nature , we come across many kinds of problems that could be solved using algorithm techniques that includes iteration , recursion , backtracking
+- In nature , we come across many kinds of problems that could be solved using algorithm techniques that includes iteration , recursion , backtracking.

 #### **Iteration**
-Iteration involves repeating a task multiple times in a process.
+- Iteration involves repeating a task multiple times in a process.
-For example, spiral arrangements of petals in flower or arranging Matryoshka dolls involves repeating the same action—forming a flower or nesting the dolls—until there isno more space left or dolls to handle.
+- For example, spiral arrangements of petals in flower or arranging Matryoshka dolls involves repeating the same action—forming a flower or nesting the dolls—until there isno more space left or dolls to handle.

 #### **Recursion**
-Recursion involves solving a problem by breaking it down into smaller groups of the same problem.
+- Recursion involves solving a problem by breaking it down into smaller groups of the same problem.
-For instance, cell division process and food chain also involves recurssion
+- For instance, cell division process and food chain also involves recurssion

 #### **Backtracking**
-Backtracking explores multiple possibilities, retracing steps when a chosen path doesnt leads to a desired result.
+- Backtracking explores multiple possibilities, retracing steps when a chosen path doesnt leads to a desired result.
-Examples include solving Sudoku puzzles or tackling the N-Queens problem.
+- Examples include solving Sudoku puzzles or tackling the N-Queens problem.
 In these situations, the process involves trial and error, testing one path at a time and reverting to earlier steps when necessary.

 ---